frontenddogma/web-development-glossary/manuscript/l.md

 Layout table
 : An HTML table used not for intended functional purposes (for tabular data), but for layout.
 Using tables for layout is a popular web design method from the 90s and early 2000s that is mostly antiquated.

+Lazy loading
+: A design pattern commonly used in computer programming to defer initialization of an object until the point at which it is needed.
+It can contribute to efficiency in the program’s operation if properly and appropriately used.
+The opposite of lazy loading is eager loading.
+This makes it ideal in use cases where network content is accessed and initialization times are to be kept at a minimum, such as in the case of web pages.&nbsp;[†](#w-lazy-loading)

+LDAP
+: → Lightweight Directory Access Protocol

 Lead Time
 : The latency between the initiation and completion of a process.
 For example, the lead time between the placement of an order and delivery of new cars by a given manufacturer might be between 2 weeks and 6 months, depending on various particularities.
 One business dictionary defines “manufacturing lead time” as the total time required to manufacture an item, including order preparation time, queue time, setup time, run time, move time, inspection time, and put-away time.&nbsp;[†](#w-lead-time)